 $ sudo apache2ctl -S VirtualHost configuration: *:80 host.example.net (/etc/apache2/sites-enabled/000-default.conf:1) ServerRoot: "/etc/apache2" Main DocumentRoot: "/var/www/html" Main ErrorLog: "/var/log/apache2/error.log" ##### snipped #####

-- Enable mod_rewrite with a2enmod.
+- Enable mod_rewrite with the packaged helper.

 $ sudoedit /etc/apache2/sites-available/000-default.conf

-- Test the Apache configuration syntax.
+- Test the Apache configuration before applying the new module and override settings.

 $ sudo systemctl restart apache2

-$ sudo apache2ctl -M | grep rewrite rewrite_module (shared)
+$ sudo apache2ctl -M | grep rewrite_module rewrite_module (shared)

 $ sudo mkdir -p /var/www/html/rewrite-test